 New York City College of Technology

 Known informally as City Tech, New York City College of Technology, CUNY's college of technology, was founded in 1946 and represents a major force in the preparation of highly skilled graduates, ready for the technology-driven careers that increasingly define our economy.
 Offering a host of innovative programs, delivered by experienced faculty using state of the practice equipment, City Tech strives to be at the leading edge of the industries and professions it serves.

 - City Tech offers a distinctive combination: specialized technical instruction and a strong general education in the liberal arts and sciences.
-This curriculum helps students prepare for challenging, high-level professional opportunities, not merely for technical jobs.
-It also prepares students to be lifelong learners.
+This curriculum helps students prepare for challenging, high-level professional opportunities and the need to be lifelong learners.

-- Many City Tech programs are unique within CUNY and some are offered nowhere else in the New York City area, such as the degree programs in Restorative Dentistry and in Entertainment Technology.
+- Many City Tech programs are unique within CUNY and some are unique in the metropolitan area, such as the degree programs in Restorative Dentistry and in Entertainment Technology.

-- The College has had a net increase of over 150 new faculty members in the last seven years.
-The cutting-edge skills of new faculty have contributed to an explosion of faculty and student research and publication.
+- The College has had a net increase of over 140 new faculty members in the last eight years.
+The cutting-edge skills of new faculty have contributed to significant faculty and student research activities and publications.

 - City Tech is a diverse, multicultural learning environment.
 Students and faculty members come from more than 126 countries and speak more than 85 languages.

 - The College is an active partner in the renaissance of Downtown Brooklyn and the surrounding MetroTech business district.
 Students have many opportunities to get involved in the life of the community and to take advantage of the vitality of the new Downtown Brooklyn.

 - A City Tech degree is a passport to success!
 The College has produced more than 90,000 graduates; most have remained in the greater New York area and contribute to its economic and professional vitality.
 Many alumni are nationally known in their fields, and more than 1,000 graduates are or have been corporate CEOs or business owners.